ATP-induced reconfiguration of the micro-viscoelasticity of cardiac and skeletal myosin solutions

+Further in-depth, several values in Table \ref{tab1} contain appreciable discrepancies for skeletal and cardiac myosin.
+For example, the stress relaxation time (inverse of $\omega_0$) for cardiac myosin is three times larger than for the skeletal one.
+The persistence length, which is proportional to the bending modulus, is also significatively larger in the activated cardiac myosin, but the elastic modulus at low frequencies, $G'_0$, is five times lower.
+A considerable difference appears in the fitted values for the area density, $\rho_m$, where a simple calculation returns the value obtained for cardiac myosin (see Supp.
+Mat.), but it is doubled for skeletal.
+This outcome is rather complex to interpret, because, in the context for the super-relaxed state, different muscle types show substantial dissimilarities in behavior and distribution of the myosin heads \cite{Hooijman2011}.

+These differences between cardiac and skeletal myosin solutions are compatible with a generic mechanical picture of the cardiac and skeletal muscle.
+Skeletal muscle generates more intense forces in comparison with cardiac muscle, which should regularly contract and relax, retaining mechanical capacities \cite{McNamara2015}.
+In other words, skeletal muscle may remain in a relaxed state more often and has to be able to rapidly generate contraction forces, but cardiac muscle needs to contract and relax more constantly, normally at a steady pacing.
+Cardiac muscle's longer relaxation time supports sustained contractions, conserves energy, ensures rhythmic beating, and allows adaptation to changing demands, protecting the heart and aligning with the super-relaxed state properties of cardiac myosin.

+In conclusion, both cardiac and skeletal myosin solutions increase their high-frequency micro-viscoelastic response under the effect of ATP, transforming the chemical energy into mechanical energy.
+This process may be related to the relaxed states, in which a mechanism for storing energy prior to muscle contraction is needed.
+Within a similar generic micro-mechanical response, cardiac and skeletal myosin suspensions provide different values regarding their characteristic viscoelastic parameters, something which may be related to several factors such as diffferent MgATPase hydrolysis rates of cardiac and skeletal myosins, distinct cooperative behavior of the myosin heads, or dissimilar physiological functions of cardiac and skeletal muscle. \textit{In vitro} studies like this one may be of interest to develop materials whose micro-viscoelasticity can be modified by internal processes, such as energy release or enzymatic activity, with potential application in engineering biological materials \cite{Meyers2011}, and in medicine and biotechnology \cite{Joyner2020}.

-P.D.G acknowledges support aid by grant PID2020-117080RB-C54 funded by MCIN/AEI/10.13039/501100011033, J.R.P. from National Institutes of Health grant R01 HL128683, and A.A. funding from the Swiss National Science Foundation through project PP00P2\_202661.
+See supplementary material for additional information about experimental data and methodology.
+P.D.G acknowledges support aid by grant PID2020-117080RB-C54 funded by MCIN/AEI/10.13039/501100011033, and J. C. G\'omez-S\'aez for her proofreading of the texts.
+J.R.P. acknowledges support from National Institutes of Health grant R01 HL128683.
+A.A. acknowledges funding from the Swiss National Science Foundation through project PP00P2\_202661.